someparsa/pip-review/README.rst

     $ pip-review --auto --preview
     ... <same above and pip install output>

-Example, only preview for update target list:
+Example, preview a table of the update target list, which is a combination of the interactive and preview formats:

 .. code:: console